1. INTRODUCTION

 5. FORGIVE AND NOT JUDGE OTHERS

-Christianity is about recognising the failings in our own lives, firstly trying to do something about that.
+No, Christianity is about recognising the failings in our OWN lives, firstly trying to do something about that!
 We should NOT be fussing too much about the wrongs in the lives of others.
-Although, we may need to give loving/ caring advice to others about changing from bad habits in life to what is in effect best for them and others who rely on them [2 Timothy 2:24-26].
+However, we may still NEED to give loving/ caring advice to others about changing from bad habits in life to what is in effect best for them and others who rely on them [2 Timothy 2:24-26].
+More is written on that subject later in this article.

 6. CHRISTIAN ATTITUDES

-Jesus would have absolutely objected to the ‘holier than thou’ attitude held by so many Christians over the centuries.
+And God in the ‘person of Jesus’ would absolutely object to the ‘holier than thou’ attitude held by so many Christians over the centuries.
 ‘Chest pumping’ and all that!
-The following verses from both the Bible’s Old Testament and New Testament can in fact offer us sound advice on ‘attitude’ and ‘lifestyle’: how we should present ourselves to others.
+The following verses from both the Bible’s Old Testament and New Testament can in fact offer us sound advice on ‘attitude’ and ‘lifestyle’; how we should present ourselves to others.

 The prophet Micah offered this guidance 700 years before Jesus’ birth: